yorknouse/docs/pages/03-office.md

 All 5 machines are registered in the IT Services landb and should be acquiring IP addresses through DHCP.
 There are

 They can all be accessed using SSH from within the campus network.
 (Username `nouse`; passwords [redacted] above.)
-Off campus, you can go via the VPN or simply [port forwarding](https://twitter.com/louismrose/status/585367906957033472) (with `csteach0.york.ac.uk`, `teaching0.york.ac.uk` or similar).
+Off campus, you can go via the VPN or `csteach1.york.ac.uk`.

 ## Ideas